simopier/QuantifyingHydrideMicrostructure/RHF_Validation_ImageJ_Measurements/MATLAB_tutorial.md

 * You can download MATLAB [here](https://www.mathworks.com/products/get-matlab.html?s_tid=gn_getml).

 ## 1 - Download the MATLAB code
-You can download the MATLAB code for the Radial Hydride Fraction [here]()0000000000000000.
+You can download the MATLAB code for the Radial Hydride Fraction in __RHF_Matlab_Code__ [here](https://github.com/simopier/QuantifyingHydrideMicrostructure).
+Download the whole folder, not just the files.

 ## 2 - Download folder containing the validation images.
 * You can download the folder containing the Validation images for RHF validation [here](https://github.com/simopier/QuantifyingHydrideMicrostructure/tree/master/RHF_Validation_Microstructures).